-Local ownership offers the opportunity to buy shares or make an investment in developments.
+There are several examples of local ownership offerings that developers could explore, including the opportunity to buy shares or make an investment in developments.
 This opportunity can be for individuals or communities.
 By taking a share in projects, local communities can directly benefit from the profits of a project.

-If local ownership forms part of a CBC proposal, the Council's view is that this would be more equitably offered to the community rather than individuals living within the area, as the most socio-economically disadvantaged will likely lack the purchasing power to avail themselves of the offer.
+If local ownership forms part of a CBC proposal, the Council's view is that this would be more equitably offered to the community, rather than individuals living within the area, as the most socio-economically disadvantaged will likely lack the purchasing power to avail themselves of the offer.